Find The Best Insurance

 Read more about the cost of Medicare.

 Your monthly premium is the amount you need to pay each month in order to continue receiving coverage from your prescription drug plan.
-Premiums vary by plan but the base monthly premium for a Part D plan is $33.19 in 2019 and $32.74 in 2020.
+Premiums vary by plan but the base monthly premium for a Part D plan in 2020 is $32.74, down from $33.19 in 2019.

 |$85,000 or less||$170,000 or less||$85,000 or less||your plan's premium|